jj-style/pdfpam/README.md

 and combine them all into one file.

 **Note the files must all be in the same directory and be identifiable by something followed by a hyphen, e.g. `[1,2,3]-file.pdf`, `[a,b,c]-file.pdf`.**

-# Roadmap
-- [ ] Create python package on pypi
-- [ ] Create a proper CLI with more config options like different glob options for files in the directory, specifying multiple directories